-The largest Indian child care programme, Integrated Child Development Services, has no day-care component except in Tamil Nadu and Kerala [Swaminathan 1990] nor does it provide custodial care even for short periods to children below two years.
-Creches run by municipal and local authorities exist in some places, but the number is too low to be of significance.
-There is no estimate of the number of creches in the priyate sector, or of children/mothers availing of their services.
-Little is known about the nature of services for infants in private creches, either, with the exception of a few micro studies [Nakhate-Datta 1987].
-Available information indicates that they are more likely to be found in residential areas than near the work-place.
+There is no estimate of the number of creches in the private sector, or a children/mothers availing of their services.
+Little is known about the nature of services for infants in private creches, either, with the exception of a few micro studies (Nakhate-Datta, 1987).
+Available information indicates that they are more likely to be found in residential areas than near the work place.